Siberian Chiffchaff logo

 Plate 4.
 Two Siberian Chiffchaffs, left-hand individual displaying 'fulvescens' traits

-Both individuals in Plate 4 show the characteristic 'brown and buff' hues of Siberian Chiffchaff but in the Powick individual note the presence of
+Both individuals in Plate 4 show the characteristic 'brown and buff ' hues of Siberian Chiffchaff but, in the Powick individual, note the presence of

 distinct yellow tinge in upper eye-ring and evident yellowish-olive fringes in the visible 'shoulder' area.

 The origins and implications of 'fulvescens' traits have been the subject of debate for many years.
 A long-standing opinion is that traces of 'additional' or 'misplaced' olive and yellow arise from introgression from abietinus, as the ranges of the two forms are contiguous and, indeed, overlap in an area west and north from the Urals.
 However, discussions of introgression, hybridization and character variation across the range have been hampered by a widespread tendency to apply the name 'fulvescens' indiscriminately to all tristis-like Chiffchaffs differing from the 'classic' profile, whether from the region of sympatry around the Urals or from the allopatric West Siberian Plain.
 The potential for widespread hybridization, with a significant number of F1 hybrids and early backcrosses, lies only in the sympatric region.
 A low level of introgression may extend east across the allopatric West Siberian Plain but the levels of genetic mixing in the two regions are not comparable and the appropriate taxonomic treatments may also differ.
 Thus, to facilitate discussion, the name 'fulvescens' should be used explicitly to refer to those individuals from the allopatric region between the Urals and the Yenisey, which match classic tristis closely apart from slight 'additional' olive and / or yellow, often detectable only in the hand or in the highest-fidelity digital images.
 F1 hybrids and early backcrosses from the sympatric region around the Urals, frequently (but not inevitably) displaying more evidently intermediate morphology, are better referred to as 'riphaeus'.
 Ticehurst (1938) appreciated the distinction and used the two names in this sense colloquially, while noting that he did not advocate formal names for individuals which he regarded as variants of tristis ('fulvescens') and hybrids between tristis and abietinus ('riphaeus'), respectively.
 Clearly, F1 hybrids and early backcrosses ('riphaeus') cannot be designated as 'Siberian Chiffchaffs'.
-However, in Dean & Svensson (2005), Lars Svensson suggested that 'fulvescens' sensu stricto (i.e. found in allopatry in the West Siberian Plain) might be better accommodated within tristis.
+However, in Dean & Svensson (2005), Lars Svensson suggested that, pragmatically, 'fulvescens' sensu stricto (i.e. found in allopatry in the West Siberian Plain) might be better accommodated within tristis.

-Hybrid origins of Chiffchaffs in the Urals region
+Genetic studies and the hybrid origins of Chiffchaffs in the Urals region

-In the Urals region, the ranges of tristis and abietinus are sympatric i.e. the two taxa both breed in this zone.
-In a 1500km long corridor extending from the southern Urals to the Archangelsk region, plumages are regularly encountered which display evident yellow compared with 'classic' tristis.
-Frequently, they are more intermediate between classic tristis and abietinus than in the original application of 'fulvescens' sensu Sushkin (1925).
+In a 1500km long corridor extending from the southern Urals to the Archangelsk region, plumages are regularly encountered which include traces of 'misplaced' yellow in comparison with 'classic' tristis.
+They may be more intermediate between classic tristis and abietinus than in the original application of the name 'fulvescens' sensu Sushkin (1925).
 Indeed, such intermediate-looking individuals were designated as riphaeus (not 'fulvescens') by the Russian ornithologists who first studied them and some Russian authors (e.g. Buturlin & Dementiev 1937) described 'riphaeus' from the Urals region as a product of hybridization between fulvescens and abietinus.
-Such 'riphaeus' individuals were originally regarded as a valid taxon but they were subsequently deemed to be hybrids (Snigirewski 1931 and later also by Ticehurst 1938).
+Marova et al. (1993, 2009, 2013) employed a combination of morphological, vocal and mtDNA data to study Chiffchaffs in the region of sympatry between tristis and abietinus from Arkhangelsk to the southern Urals mountains.
+The authors concluded that hybridization was widespread in the region of sympatry.
+However, they reported an imbalance in gene flow, with 88.5% of the individuals they deemed to be hybrids carrying the mtDNA haplotype of tristis.
+Unfortunately, they applied the name 'fulvescens' to these hybrids in the sympatric region around the Urals, rather than the preferable 'riphaeus'.

-Since mtDNA cannot identify hybrids directly (being inherited only from the maternal side), firmer resolution of hybrid origins depended upon the development of techniques for examining the nuclear DNA of the forms.
+Since mtDNA cannot identify hybrids directly (being inherited only from the maternal side), firmer resolution of the question of hybridization depended upon the development of techniques for examining the nuclear DNA of the forms.
 This proved elusive for several years but, in 2017, Shipilina et al. published a much-needed study, extending the earlier studies of Marova et al. to include 'whole genome sequence data'.
 This study confirmed that chiffchaffs within the sympatric region have 'a mix of genetic ancestry indicating extensive ongoing and past gene flow'.
-Mismatches between phenotype ('appearance') and haplotype (mtDNA) were found only in the sympatric region and not among individuals from allopatric regions around the Yenisey.
+Additionally, mismatches were found between phenotype ('appearance') and haplotype (mtDNA) in the sympatric region but not among individuals from allopatric regions around the Yenisey.
 Contrary to suggestions following the earlier Dutch study, Shipilina et al. concluded that natural plumage variation among thoroughbred tristis is limited, that ‘genetic admixture is the driving force underlying trait variation in the sympatric region’ and that intermediate-looking individuals are hybrids.
-More disconcertingly, it was reported that individuals with 'pure morphotoype' (e.g. matching tristis appearance) and with the corresponding mtDNA (e.g. also with tristis mtDNA) could still contain a significant proportion of 'foreign' alleles (e.g. tristis morphotype and tristis mtDNA but with a proportion of abietinus alleles).
+In a comment included in Dean (2018), Daria Shipilina wrote: 'So far we have captured birds in three different (allopatric) locations in Siberia: Middle Yenisey, Lower Yenisey and Yakutia and didn't find any variation in phenotypic characteristics; they had no [misplaced] yellow or olive hues'.
 It was inferred that even traces of misplaced yellow found in some individuals in the West Siberian Plain, east of the sympatric region, are a result of ‘fractional’ introgression of abietinus alleles.
+Marova et al. (2017) concluded : 'We assume that all specimens with mismatching phenotype and mtDNA – including those caught in the Netherlands – are of hybrid origin'.

 Implications for field identification